Jackson

 Category: Project/Ready for Training

-a reallJackson is a handsome bay mustang who originally came to AAE in January 2017.
-He was gathered from the Virginia Range in Nevada in late 2016 after his band was documented crossing a stretch of highway multiple times, creating a dangerous situation for both the horses and the users of the highway.
 Jackson was adopted in December of 2018, returning home to Nevada.
 He went directly into training.
-Jackson was with a trainer for about five months and started under saddle before going home.
-Flash forward to 2021, and due to a death in the family, Jackson returned to AAE.
-Sadly, his adopter was unable to continue his progress, his fear of humans was too much to overcome, and he regressed.
+Jackson was with a trainer for about five months, and he was started under saddle before going home.
+Flash forward to 2021, and due to a death in the family, Sadly, his adopter was unable to continue his progress.
+Her limited experience with mustangs, and his mis-trust of humans was too much to overcome, and he regressed.

-Jackson is a really curious guy, and he wants to interact, but he hasn't yet overcome his fear with contact.
+Jackson is a really curious guy, and he wants to interact, but he hasn't yet overcome his fear with contact, though he's really trying.
 He's a really sensitive and proud guy.
 He is willing, and he really tries very hard to understand, but he has a bubble with humans in large areas.
 He'll linger in the general area, but if you approach, he evades.
 He enjoys herd life, and he is playful with his buddies, but he tends to be on the dominant end.
 He is quite athletic, too.
 Jackson gets his confidence from another horse, often an older mare, and he's laid claim to a couple mares for his own band.
 During his initial stay at AAE, Jackson had many, many gentling sessions, but had a "50 First Dates" state of mind.
-He still thinking about crossing-over into the human world, but he just can't seem to overcome the fear of first touch.
+He still thinking about crossing-over into the human world, but he just can't seem to overcome the fear of that first touch.
 Once haltered, he's more comfortable, but his hind end is off limits.

 Jackson is a big, thick guy, too.
 He's grown and filled out tremendously since he first arrived.
-He is available for adoption to a mustang-experienced home only.
+He is available for adoption to a mustang-experienced home, only.
 His person should have all the time in the world to create a special bond and willing relationship with this sweet boy!
 He's going to take time to build trust and allow him to overcome his fears.
 If you have an agenda with a timeline, please keep looking.
 This is not the right horse for you.

 Jackson is current with hoof and dental care, vaccines, and deworming.
 He also has a microchip in place.